 Few authors have specifically described the responses of pinnipeds to boats, and most of the available information on reactions to boats concerns pinnipeds hauled out on land or ice.
-However, the mere presence and movements of ships in the vicinity of seals and sea lions can cause disturbance to their normal behaviors (Calkins and Pitcher 1982, Kucey 2005, Jansen et al. 2006).
-Disturbances from vessels may motivate seals and sea lions to leave haulout locations and enter the water (Richardson 1998, Kucey 2005).
-The possible impact of vessel disturbance on Steller sea lions has not been well studied, yet the response by sea lions to disturbance will likely depend on the season and life stage in the reproductive cycle (NMFS 2008a).
+However, the mere presence and movements of ships in the vicinity of seals and sea lions can cause disturbance to their normal behaviors (Calkins and Pitcher 1982, Kucey and Trites 2006).
+Disturbances from vessels may motivate seals and sea lions to leave haulout locations and enter the water (Kucey 2005).
+The possible impact of vessel disturbance on Steller sea lions has not been well studied, yet the response by sea lions to disturbance will likely depend on the season and life stage in the reproductive cycle.

-The action area does not include Steller sea lion critical habitat, and the mitigation measures in Section 2.1.5 require all vessels associated with project construction will avoid the 3,000 ft (914 m) designated aquatic zones surrounding any major rookery or haulout as they transit to and from the project site.
+The action area does not include Steller sea lion critical habitat, and the mitigation measures in Section 2.1.4 require all vessels associated with project construction will avoid the 3,000 ft (914 m) designated aquatic zones surrounding any major rookery or haulout as they transit to and from the project site.
 The limited number of vessels associated with the proposed actions are anticipated to be transiting at speeds of 10 knots or less, and vessels will primarily be anchored at the construction site unless deploying people or supplies.

 We anticipate low level exposure of short-term duration to listed marine mammals from vessel noise, and do not expect significant behavioral reactions.
-We anticipate that noise associated with transiting vessels would drop to 120 dB within 233 meters (or less) of most vessels associated with the proposed action (Richardson et al. 1995).
-Considering that regulations restrict approaching humpback whales within 100 yards, a Steller sea lion or humpback whale that perceived the vessel noise at that distance is likely to ignore such a signal and devote its attentional resources to stimuli in its local environment.
+We anticipate that noise associated with transiting vessels would drop to 120 dB within 233 meters (or less) of most vessels associated with the proposed action(Richardson et al. 1995).
+Steller sea lions and humpback whales in the action area encounter many vessels, and are likely habituated to the noise.
 If animals do respond, they may exhibit slight deflection from the noise source, engage in low-level avoidance behavior, short-term vigilance behavior, or short-term masking response behavior, but these behaviors are not likely to result in adverse consequences for the animals.
 The nature and duration of response is not anticipated to be a significant disruption of important behavioral patterns such as feeding or resting.
 Temporary avoidance of the action area is not likely to adversely affect these species.
 Therefore, the impact of vessel transit on Mexico DPS humpback whales and western DPS Steller sea lions is not anticipated to reach the level of harassment under the ESA, and is considered insignificant.